kapazoglou/kapazoglou.github.io/romino/src/ui/display/settings-panel.md

 ---
 module: settings-panel
 layer: ui/display
-v: 1.41
+v: 1.43
 date: 2026-08-14
 deps: [state, settings, phase, render, game-log, lifetime-stats-view]
 ---
 # Settings Panel — User Story

-As a player, I want to access a hidden settings panel (triple-tap the HUD score) with iOS-style toggles for all game options, and have changes apply when I tap back — not after each toggle.
+As a player, I want to access a hidden settings panel (triple-tap the left HUD points score) with iOS-style toggles for all game options, and have changes apply when I tap back — not after each toggle.
 Changes to counts or core rules restart the game; other changes re-render in place.

 ## Exports
 - `renderSettingsPanel()` — builds toggle rows from `SETTINGS_CONFIG` into `#settings-toggles`
-- `initSettingsPanel()` — attaches triple-tap listener on `#hud-score-tap` and back-button listener
+- `initSettingsPanel()` — attaches triple-tap listener on `#hud-points` and back-button listener
 - `TUTORIAL_DONE_KEY` — localStorage key cleared when `tutoria` toggles OFF→ON on apply

 ## Lifetime block